eccentricdevotion/TARDIS/mcpatcher.md

 The interior TARDIS door may need its hinge location changed, use the `/tardis update hinge` command while targeting the top-half of the door.

-For existing Police Boxes, things may look a little odd until you rebuild the TARDIS or travel…
+For existing Police Boxes, things may look a little odd until you rebuild the TARDIS or travel...

 A new `/tardisprefs ctm [on|off]` command can be used in conjunction with the custom textures — if `on` the plugin replaces the left front wool block in the Police box with a quartz pillar textured on ends with the TARDIS door sign.